pdmangel/node-red-contrib-openhab2/README.md

 - <kbd>msg.topic</kbd> :  optionally "ItemCommand", "ItemUpdate"
 - <kbd>msg.payload</kbd> : optionally the fixed command or update value to send to the selected item

+##### - openhab2-get

+Gets an openHAB Item on an input message.

+*Configuration:*
+- Name : Optionally specify a name
+- Controller : Select the openHAB controller
+- Item : Select the Item to monitor

+*Messages injected in NodeRED flows (1 channel):*

+Channel 1:
+The input message with addition of :
+- <kbd>msg.payload</kbd> : the item object (name, label, state, ...)